* Come and try one of the hottest hobbies for women! Whether you sing high, low

 No singing experience or music-reading ability required. *

-rehearsals free of charge before deciding whether to join, or not.
+New singers are welcome to join us at any time, however, You can attend three rehearsals free of charge before deciding whether to join us or not.

 The Church Hall